Open-Source-Transport/roblox-path-plugin/README.md

 - Axis selection

+- Banking (also known as superelevation or canting)

 - Fast previews with automatic refresh rate scaling

 - Connecting to existing paths, even ones not made by this plugin